Will Smith Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 13th in MLB.
+- The Red Sox pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Red Sox have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.
+- The Red Sox have a 4.36 team ERA that ranks 18th across all league pitching staffs.

-- Paxton makes the start for the Red Sox, his 18th of the season.
-He is 7-4 with a 3.79 ERA and 97 strikeouts in 90 1/3 innings pitched.
+- Houck makes the start for the Red Sox, his 15th of the season.
+He is 3-7 with a 5.08 ERA and 66 strikeouts in 72 2/3 innings pitched.

-- The left-hander last pitched on Tuesday against the Houston Astros, when he tossed four innings, allowing six earned runs while giving up nine hits.
+- His most recent appearance was on Wednesday against the Houston Astros, when the right-hander went five innings, surrendering three earned runs while giving up four hits.

-- In 17 games this season, the 34-year-old has a 3.79 ERA and 9.7 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.
+- In 14 games this season, the 27-year-old has put up an ERA of 5.08, with 8.2 strikeouts per nine innings.
+Opponents are batting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.